alsuren/alsuren.github.io/cv.md

 * Built the ability to instantly view **any** document/table as it was at **any** point in time, and revert to previous revisions.
 Massive win when selling into regulated industries.
 * Re-architected table queries to make them responsive at 100k rows (fixed multi-minute latency on 5k row tables).
 Allowed a big pharmaceutical client to use us for their production workflows.
 * Championed [DevOps best practices](https://www.oreilly.com/library/view/accelerate/9781457191435/) (incident response procedure, runtime feature flags, shift left on testing, automatic nightly deploys, end-to-end distributed tracing).
 Gave us the confidence to ship new features at pace and recover quickly, even with a growing customer base.
 * Introduced pubsub system for running periodic tasks and expensive operations like PDF export, OCR and Search + RAG indexing without impacting user experience.
+Kept the capability of branch deploys that scale to zero.
 * Re-architected our user-facing python automation system to be more beginner-friendly and easier for us to maintain.
 * Stood up the infrastructure for our next generation "Seal" app.
 * Added the ability to print and scan labels from the browser, for real-world asset management.